English Adolescence Education (Grades 7-12)

 Fieldwork places you in a variety of school settings so that you can learn about schools and students, and gain experience working alongside all kinds of education professionals.
-Ms. Tami Mann, director of the Placement Office in GSE, arranges your fieldwork experiences.
+Dr. Rhonda Branca, director of the Placement Office in GSE, arranges your fieldwork experiences.
 You may not make your own fieldwork arrangements, owing to the political complexities of working with local school administrations.
 Please read about the Fieldwork Requirements here.

 Because the Master of Arts in Teaching course of study is a unique graduate program that results in a professional credential, we expect our students to conduct themselves professionally at all times in both university and school classrooms.

 Minimum Requirements for Degree (courses are subject to change)

 This MAT English program requires a minimum of 42 credits: 22 credits in education, 12 credits in the academic discipline, and 8 credits in supervised student teaching.
 You must earn grades of B or better in both SEC 593A and SEC 594A, and you must maintain an overall average of B or better to graduate.